 This is the fourth in the Kate Henry series and is the best so far.
 Kate is bored — there is a strike in the major leagues and she doesn’t know what to do with herself.
 So she focuses on her home life.
-Then Andy Munro gets shot in the line of duty, and Kate is pretty much on her own while Andy recuperates.
-Lots of tension as Andy deals with the aftermath of being shot.
+Then Andy Munro gets shot in the line of duty, and Kate is pretty much on her own while Andy recuperates.… Read the rest

 An arrogant horse-owner in England joins The Great Transcontinental Mystery Race Train across Canada, with the train stopping at several sites along the way for horseraces, with an actors troupe on the train posing as real passengers.